 An industrial designer by training and a former street magician, GN Chan has long dreamed of opening his own concept which combines his interests.
 With Double Chicken Please, the industry veteran wanted to expand on his skills to create a space with whimsical and unique drinks and flavors.

 Faye Chen, a fellow Taiwanese native, is a veteran of Shingo Gokan’s Speak Low in Shanghai.
 She has also been in bartending for over a decade and teamed up with GN to reinvigorate the cocktail industry and imagination.

 Before Double Chicken Please had a permanent home in the Lower East Side, GN and Faye hosted pop-ups across the country to preview the bar concept.
 It was staged inside a vintage, yellow 1977 VW minibus that GN converted into a mobile bar.
 Together with Faye, the duo logged 10,000 miles and served 1,200 inventive cocktails across the U.S.

 Chicken & Beyond

-GN and Faye partnered up with Chef Mark Chou, who brought their vision for the DCP food program to life.
+GN and Faye partnered up with Chef Mark Chou for the first year and a half since DCP's opening, who brought their vision for the DCP food program to life.
 Mark received his culinary training in the kitchens of Le Bernardin and Eleven Madison Park, equipped with technical expertise and whimsical creativity.
-From “ice ice weenies” to refined back bar bites, Mark continues to create and conceptualize new and exciting dishes to complement and elevate the DCP cocktail program.
+From the now-famous Taiwanese-inspired fried chicken sandwiches, to “ice ice weenies” and an array of refined bar bites, Mark was instrumental in DCP's first chapter which elevated the DCP cocktail program.